seperman/deepdiff/docs/index.rst

 -  A fix for diffing using ``iterable_compare_func`` with nested objects by `dtorres-sf <https://github.com/dtorres-sf>`__ who originally contributed this feature.
--  Temporarily we are publishing DeepDiff under ``DeepDiff6`` on pypi until further notice.

 Note: There are no breaking changes in DeepDiff 6 compared to the latest DeepDiff 5 releases.